Adaptive-Geometric-Clustering/AGC/README.md

-This repository contains the implementation of Adaptive Geometric Clustering (AGC).
+This repository provides the implementation of Adaptive Geometric Clustering (AGC), along with experimental datasets and clustering evaluation metrics.
-The `Datasets` folder includes real-world experimental data, and the `Clustering metrics` directory provides evaluation tools.